Go Homeback to Astrology

 In honor of the great Zeus, here's a wee bit of mythological trivia from a rather obscure source that you've probably never heard before:

-Once upon a time... the Titan god, Prometheus, went about the task of creating the first man.
-This first man that Prometheus created was described as being of "marvelous beauty."
-And so Prometheus decided to keep his special creation a secret and hidden from the other gods of Greece.
+The story goes that once upon a time... the rebellious Titan god, Prometheus, went about the task of creating the first human.
+This first human that Prometheus created was described as "being of marvelous beauty."
+And so Prometheus decided to keep his special creation a secret and hidden from all the other gods of Greece.

-However, the god Eros discovered this closely held "Promethean secret" and revealed what he had discovered to Zeus.
+However, the young god of love, Eros, somehow discovered this closely held "Promethean secret" and thus revealed what he had discovered to Zeus.

-Thus, Zeus (already holding an eternal grudge against Prometheus) sent the god Hermes to fetch (steal) the man of marvelous beauty from Prometheus.
-When Hermes returned with his prize (the man of marvelous beauty), Zeus gave the man of marvelous beauty a special elixir of immortality.
+Therefore, the almighty Zeus (already holding an eternal grudge against the rebellious Prometheus) sent the messenger god Hermes to fetch (steal) this special man of marvelous beauty from Prometheus.
+When Hermes returned with his prize (the man of marvelous beauty), Zeus gave the man of marvelous beauty an especially prepared for the occasion elixir of immortality.

 Nowadays we call this planet Jupiter...

-My primary sources are: Carl Kerenyi's The Gods of The Greeks; Kerenyi's source being: Germanici Aratus and my other source Theony Condos' Star Myths of the Greeks and Romans where Condos translates into English and quotes The Constellations by Pseudo-Eratosthenes and Poetic Astronomy by Hyginus (although there appears to have possibly been an editing typo in the Hyginus account).
+My impeccable sources are: Carl Kerenyi's The Gods of The Greeks; with Kerenyi's source in turn being: Germanici Aratus.
+My other source is Theony Condos' Star Myths of the Greeks and Romans where Condos translates into English and quotes The Constellations by Pseudo-Eratosthenes and Poetic Astronomy by Hyginus (although there appears to have possibly been an editing typo in the Hyginus account).

 Continue>> The Greater Benefic